andrewgurung/frontend-guide/grid-systems/README.md

   - `div#blog-footer div#col2.column div.bestright p.besttitle` => `#col2.column .besttitle`

 #### Leverage + Layer Rulesets
+- The next step is to focus on the style declarations themselves
+- There are many properties that get inherited by descendent elements.
+  - Eg `color font-family font-size font-weightline-height list-style-type list-style text-align`
+- Try to reduce the use of `!important`
+- New rules should not undo an earlier style.
+Instead it should add style known as layering style rulesets
+- Dry CSS: Group reusable css properties together and add your selector to various CSS groups

 ### MetaCoax Phase 2: Restructure, Adjust, and Modularize